aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

 1. Log into your GitHub account and head to the [Create a New Repository](https://github.com/new) page.
 2. Include the following information:
     - **Repository Name:** Hello-Go
-    - **Description:** "Creating a Hello World project for Go using a dev container"
+    - **Description:** "Creating a Hello World project for Go using a dev container."
     - **Visibility:** Public
 3. Omit setting up the repository with a README.md, .gitignore, or license.
+4. Click **Create repository**
 ### Link your Local Repo to GitHub:
 1. Add the GitHub repository as your remote:
 ```bash